faithvoid/skin.cortana/README.md

 - Multiple open-source font options for accessibility, with the primary font now being changed to Open Sans for better readability on smaller screens!

-- Need to fix something? **Cortana Settings Menu** has you covered!
-With shortcuts to the **Dashboard, Internet Connection Test utilities, Notification Settings, Clear Cache, XBMC4Gamers Scripts, Updates,** and more, Cortana can help you out of most pickles!
+- Need to fix something? **cortanaOS Settings Menu** has you covered!
+With shortcuts to the **Dashboard, Internet Connection Test utilities, Notification Settings, Clear Cache, XBMC4Gamers Scripts, Updates,** and more, cortanaOS can help you out of most pickles!

 ## TODO (High Priority)
+- Move all script paths to "special://skin/scripts" instead of their current hardcoded paths
+- Make a proper list of all custom pages and their window IDs
 - Fix wallpaper memory usage bug.
 - Fix up & release Cortana Server Browser & Cortana Chat.
 - Reincorporate gamertag and media buttons from MC360 into guide menu somehow.